Nuccio's Bella Rossa Camellia

 - OverviewLight Needs:Full shade to partial sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Reaches 6 to 8 feet tall and wide in 10 years; up to 20 ft. tall with age.

 - CareCare InformationProvide well-drained soil, rich in organic matter.
 Keep roots cool with a thick layer of mulch.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Requires less water once established.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Prune to shape and feed with an acid fertilizer after flowering.Pruning time: spring to early summer.Light Needs:Full shade to partial sunWatering Needs:Water regularly, when top 3 in. of soil is dry.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 C. japonica was imported into the Philippines but is native to China, Japan, Korea and Taiwan.
 The genus Camellia was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
 With more than 100 new Camellia varieties to their credit, Nuccio's Nurseries in California introduced Nuccio's Bella Rossa in 2000.
 Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.